MeenaAru/AWS-Cloud/Cloud Concepts.md

 ##  Amazon Route 53
 Is a global service that provides highly available and scalable Domain Name System (DNS) services, domain name registration, and health-checking web services.
 It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like example.com into the numeric IP addresses, such as 192.0.2.1, that computers use to connect to each other.

-                Route 53 also simplifies the hybrid cloud by providing recursive DNS for your Amazon VPC and on-premises networks over AWS Direct Connect or AWS VPN.
+Route 53 also simplifies the hybrid cloud by providing recursive DNS for your Amazon VPC and on-premises networks over **AWS Direct Connect or AWS VPN**.

+## An internet gateway
+Is a VPC component that allows communication between your VPC and the internet.

 ## Amazon CloudFront
 Is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.